decaf-dev/obsidian-nuthoughts/README.md

 8. Navigate to the file and click it
 9. Success.
 Your app is now configured to accept certificates issued from the certificate authority.

+### Server

+Obsidian doesn't automatically download the server file.
+Download the server file and place it into the `<your-vault>/.obsidian/plugins/obsidian-nuthoughts` folder.

+Be sure to give it executable access.

+`chmod +x <your-vault>/.obsidian/plugins/obsidian-nuthoughts/server`

 ## Usage

 When you open Obsidian, the server will automatically be running.